iCliniq Logo

 2) Make sure you wear a seat belt while driving.
 Both drivers and passengers should wear it.

-3) Try keeping the areas where people walk clear of items such as cables, clutters, etc.
+3) Try keeping the areas where people walk clear of items such as cables, clutter, etc.

 4) Wear protective gear while participating in activities that can increase the risk of injuries to the face, like boxing and martial arts.

-5) Try fixing the rugs and carpets so that you do not skid over them.
+5) Try fixing the rugs and carpets so that one does not skid over them.

 Conclusion:

 Black eye or ecchymosis of the eye is easily manageable and does not require extensive surgical procedures.
-Proper first aid will reduce the risks associated with it significantly.
+Proper first aid will significantly reduce the risks associated with it.
+Reaching out to healthcare professionals may be beneficial.

 Disclaimer: No content published on this website is intended to be a substitute for professional medical diagnosis, advice or treatment by a trained physician.
 Seek advice from your physician or other qualified healthcare providers with questions you may have regarding your symptoms and medical condition for a complete medical diagnosis.
 Do not delay or disregard seeking professional medical advice because of something you have read on this website.
 Read our Editorial Process to know how we create content for health articles and queries.